- Home

 Small Business and Local Government Assistance

-TCEQ's Small Business and Local Government Assistance Section offers free, confidential help to small businesses and local governments working to comply with state environmental regulations.
+TCEQ's Small Business and Local Government Assistance section offers free, confidential help to small businesses and local governments working to follow state environmental regulations.
 Call us at (800) 447-2827 or visit our Web page at TexasEnviroHelp.org.